The new business

 Unincorporated trader or company?

 A new business can be operated as an unincorporated entity (sole trader or partnership) or as a company.
 The choice will be made by reference to commercial and legal issues in addition to taking into account the tax implications of the alternative business structures.
 Commercial issues include the effect of the chosen business vehicle on the ability of the business to raise finance, and the possible belief that a company may be regarded as larger or more financially sound than an unincorporated business.
-Legal issues include the existence of limited liability.
+Legal issues include the possibility of dividing the ownership of the business between a number of different owners and the existence of limited liability.

 Employ or form partnership?